uptonking/note4yaoo/lib-collab-community-sync.md

 - CouchDB seems like the closest solution, if you can design a conflict-free model.
 But I spent the last week getting into the details of actually operating a multi-user service, and I am now quite thoroughly spooked!
 - I've noticed that a lot of modern solutions to this problem assume that it's viable to read the entire data store from disk into memory on load (and, often, write the entire thing on save)—which I guess is a nice simplifying assumption… but quite limiting!
   - Microsoft sync framework (for all of its flaws) had so much of this solved 10+ years ago but because it’s such a complex problem, solving it generally like MSF did required a complex solution.
-- Happy to discuss my approach with @actualbudget :) Uses CRDT-based data that is stored in local sqlite that is query-able with normal sql queries.
+- Happy to discuss my approach with @actualbudget.
+Uses CRDT-based data that is stored in local sqlite that is query-able with normal sql queries.
 Seamlessly syncs in background.
 Uses hybrid local clocks & merkle tries to verify.
   - Yeah, that's roughly the approach I'm using… but jeez, so much complexity—so painful.
 - There's definitely space for a this to be abstracted away. imho, the tradeoff of this complexity is a powerful model for features like undo.
 Worth it for me.
 - Founder of @FISSIONcodes here.
 We designed a file system on top of IPFS